Abasz/ESPRowingMonitor/README.md

 - Implement FTMS
 - Implement more flexible settings system that does not require recompile and takes advantage of persistent storage
-- Decide on how to expose the settings API via BLE
 - Finalize the extended BLE API

 ## Attribution